Autism and Eating Disorders Linked

 Research has proven that eating disorders and autism spectrum disorder (ASD) can occur comorbidly.
 Over the years, study after study after study has connected these two conditions.
 However, determining which disorder precedes the other had never been examined until now.
 New research from University College London (UCL) provides an answer to this question.

 UCL’s longitudinal study published in the Journal of Child Psychology and Psychiatry discovered that autism traits appear first in children followed by eating disorder behaviors later in adolescence.
-The research team was able to determine the order of these conditions by using data from the Avon Longitudinal Study of Parents and Children.
+The research team determined the order of these conditions by using data from the Avon Longitudinal Study of Parents and Children.
 More than 5,300 children born in the United Kingdom during the 90s were enrolled in the study.
 The research team used the Avon data to look for autistic social traits in these children at ages 7, 11, 14 and 16.
-It should be noted that autism traits were mother reported instead of using a formal autism diagnosis.
+It should be noted that autism traits were mother-reported instead of using a formal autism diagnosis.
 After receiving data about autism traits, the team surveyed the same cohort at age 14 and enquired about disordered eating habits (fasting, purging, prolonged dieting, or binge eating) they may have had or currently have.

 Results showed that 11.2% of girls reported at least one eating disorder within the previous year (7.3% experience them monthly and 3.9% weekly) compared to 3.6 of boys (2.3% monthly and 1.3% weekly.)
 Due to the longitudinal nature of the study, researchers were able to go back in time to track behaviors associated with autism from an earlier age.
 The 14 year olds which exhibited eating disorders showed higher traits of autism at age 7.
 In fact, children displaying higher autistic traits at age 7 were 24% more likely to have weekly disordered eating habits at age 14.
 Additional investigation indicated that eating disorders at 14 did not appear to increase traits of autism at age 16.